felipesulzbach/grpc-go-example/README.md

 ### What is?

 &nbsp;&nbsp;&nbsp;&nbsp;Golang, or simply Go, is an open source language created in 2009 by [Google](https://about.google/intl/en_US/) (by engineers [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson)).
-The Go language was created with the goal of having **C** language performance but also focusing more readable and easier to program like **Java** language.
+The Go language was created with the goal of having **C** language performance but also focusing more readable and easier to program from more robust languages like **Java**.

 ### Some advantages of language